anz-bank/sysl/docs/language_guide.md

 Command to generate code:

-Run this in the same directory as `api.sysl`:
+Run this in the same directory as `sapi.sysl`:
 ```
 reljam spring-rest-service api AccountTransactionApi
 ```